grantholle/calculators/README.md

 ## Development

 This project contains 3 web-instances and 3 Cordova projects.
-The web instances are in `./www` and the Cordova projects are in `autogas`, `irrigation`, and `mowers`.
+The web instances are in `./www` and the Cordova projects are in `./autogas`, `./irrigation`, and `./mowers`.

 Assets for images, fonts, css, and js are kept in `./_src`.
 Edit the asset files in that location while running `gulp watch` and the assets will be copied/compiled to both the Cordova projects and the web instances.
 The `./assets` directory contains all the necessary images (icons and splashes) for the native apps.